The Manitowoc Company, Inc.

 Scan Results

 Daily timeframeThe Manitowoc Company, Inc., together with its subsidiaries, provides engineered lifting solutions in the Americas, Europe, Africa, the Middle East, the Asia Pacific, and internationally.
-With a market capitalization of $424.8M, it sits in small-cap territory.
+The $467.9M market capitalization puts MTW squarely in small-cap range for its industry.
 The company designs, manufactures, and distributes crawler-mounted lattice-boom cranes under the Manitowoc brand; a line of top-slewing and self-erecting tower cranes under the Potain brand; mobile hydraulic cranes comprising rough-terrain cranes, all-terrain cranes, truck-mounted cranes, telescopic crawler cranes, industrial cranes, and hydraulic boom trucks under the Grove, Shuttlelift, and National Crane brands.

 Market Cap